fraud-intelligence-limited/fil-documentation/src/index.md

 ## Getting help

-If, at any point, you’re experiencing any issues, please submit them at [RAG Fraud Blockchain Freshdesk](https://ragfraudblockchain.freshdesk.com/a/dashboard/default).
+If, at any point, you’re experiencing any issues, please submit them at [Fraud Intelligence Blockchain Freshdesk](https://ragfraudblockchain.freshdesk.com/a/dashboard/default).
 Upon review, someone will get back to you to resolve the issue.

 Additionally, you may contact FIL via email at **[support@fraudintelligencelimited.com](mailto:support@fraudintelligencelimited.com)**